kennytordeur/blog.kennytordeur.be/_posts/2015-05-22-Injecting-a-service-in-a-view.markdown

 ![error](http://blog.kennytordeur.be/images/2015-05-22-Injecting-a-service-in-a-view/error.png)

-When you use *@injection*, the runtime will use dependency injection to inject the type you requested.
+When you use *@inject*, the runtime will use dependency injection to inject the type you requested.
 So your type needs to be registered in the dependency injector.
 This needs to be done in the *startup.cs* file.

 ```csharp
         public void ConfigureServices(IServiceCollection services)